astropy/astropy-APEs/APE21.rst

 In addition, it is not clear that LTS releases are needed anymore - now that the core package is over ten years old, it has reached a much higher level of stability.
-No other main package in the scientific Python ecosystem has LTS releases, and there is no longer a strong argument for having this in astropy either.
+Most packages in the scientific Python ecosystem do not have LTS releases, and there is no longer a strong argument for having this in astropy either.